LutziGoz/LutziPersistenceKiller-ToolSet/README.md

  ## Notes

-  --mode strict = escalate only if static checks still point suspicious.
+  - ** mode strict = escalate only if static checks still point suspicious.

- --> On a big machine, expect ~4 hours for a deep pass.
+ - ** On a big machine, expect ~4 hours for a deep pass.

- --> If something survives the static filters, the tool will ask you whether to run VT and/or AI.
+ - ** If something survives the static filters, the tool will ask you whether to run VT and/or AI.
- --> Nothing is sent anywhere unless you choose it and provide keys.
+ - ** Nothing is sent anywhere unless you choose it and provide keys.

 ###2) TT7
 # from an elevated PowerShell in the repo folder
---> Set-ExecutionPolicy Bypass -Scope Process -Force --> .\tt7.ps1 -OutDir "C:\Temp\TT7_Out" -ReadOnly
+- ** Set-ExecutionPolicy Bypass -Scope Process -Force
+- ** .\tt7.ps1 -OutDir "C:\Temp\TT7_Out" -ReadOnly

 Notes